dendronhq/dendron-site/vault/dendron.guides.troubleshooting.md

 The most likely culprits are `foam` or `markdown-notes`.
 Uninstalling them will fix this issue.

 You can see your installed

+### Dendron fails to initialize

+- check if you have a file with two consecutive dots: `eg. pro..foo.bar`

 ## Send a support request